-The esoteric testing market size overall was valued at over \$20 billion in 2018 and is expected to witness around 10.1% compounded annual growth rate ("CAGR") from 2019 to 2025, according to a report published by Global Market Insights in May 2019.
+The global esoteric testing market size was valued at \$20.2 billion in 2020, and is estimated to reach \$66.2 billion by 2030, growing at a CAGR of 12.5% from 2021 to 2030, according to an August 2021 report by Allied Market Research.
 We believe that the specialty molecular diagnostics market offers significant growth and strong patient value given the substantial opportunity it affords to lower healthcare costs by helping to reduce unnecessary surgeries and ensuring the appropriate frequency of monitoring.
 We are keenly focused on growing our test volumes, securing additional insurance coverage and reimbursement, maintaining and growing our current reimbursement and supporting revenue growth for our molecular diagnostic tests, introducing related first line product and service extensions, as well as expanding our business by developing and promoting synergistic products in our markets.
-We also believe that BarreGEN® is a potentially significant pipeline product, and we are providing necessary resources to support the development process.
+We also believe that BarreGEN[®] is a potentially significant pipeline product, and we are providing necessary resources to support the development process.